Kendal Hanna

-Kendal Hanna (born June 25, 1936) is a painter and sculptor who is known as one of The Bahamas’ first abstract expressionist.
+Kendal Alfred Hanna (25 June 1936 – 26 June 2024) was a Bahamian painter and sculptor known as one of The Bahamas’ first abstract expressionist.
 His works have been inspired by and compared to international artists and fellow abstractionists such as William de Kooning, Jackson Pollock, Hans Hoffman, Joan Miró and Mark Rothko.

 The majority of his initial works in his career were black and white paintings but he worked more extensively in colour after being treated for schizophrenia in his late twenties.
 He describes his work as his “subconscious mind expressing itself on the canvas.”

 His work is present in several private collections both locally and internationally and also in the National Collection of The Bahamas.